-The UCSF Osher Center seeks overweight adults with type II diabetes for a diet and wellness study.
+The UCSF Osher Center seeks overweight, adults with Type 2 diabetes for a diet and wellness study.

 - Nutritional changes to help you manage your diabetes.